99991/NumPyCLIP/README.md

 # NumPyCLIP

-This is a pure NumPy implementation of https://github.com/openai/CLIP.
+This is a pure NumPy implementation of [OpenAI's CLIP neural network](https://github.com/openai/CLIP).

 You can use NumPyCLIP to embed images or text as a 512-dimensional feature vectors.
 The cosine similarity between feature vectors should be high when a text corresponds to an image.